To get the current URL in a Next.js component, use the useUrl

 – to wait till mounting/hydration is done.

-Note: Hydration is when a server-generated web page gets extra client-side features added by the user’s web browser.
+Hydration is when a server-generated web page gets extra client-side features added by the user’s web browser.
 Features like event listeners, client-side routing, etc.

-Get current URL in Next.js app router component
+Get current URL in Next.js App Router component

-To get the current url in a Next.js app router component, we can also use the useUrl
+To get the current URL in a Next.js app router component, we can also use the useUrl

 hook from the nextjs-current-url